 How to Propagate Echeveria

 Echeverias are one of the easiest succulents to propagate.
-They are usually propagated from offsets or leaves, but they can also be grown from stem cuttings and seeds.
+They are usually propagated by offsets or leaves, but they can also be grown from stem cuttings and seeds.
 The best time to separate offsets and take cuttings is in the spring.

 These succulents often self-propagate through offsets nestled against the mother rosette.
 They are easy to separate and grow.
 Just pull the little rosette away and replant it in potting soil.

 Most Echeverias can be easily grown from leaf cuttings.
 To propagate a leaf cutting, gently twist the leaf from the stem.
-Allow the leaf to callus over for a few days before placing it in well-draining soil.
+Allow the leaf to callus for a few days before placing it in well-draining soil.
 Always take at least two leaves because not every leaf you try to propagate will grow a new plant.

 Pests and Diseases of Echeveria